rocajuanma/anvil/docs/config.md

 ### Features

-- **📁 Centralize configurations** - Store all your dotfiles and configuration files in a **PRIVATE** GitHub repository
+- **📁 Centralize Configurations** - Store all your dotfiles and configuration files in a **PRIVATE** GitHub repository
-- **🔄 Sync across machines** - Keep consistent configurations across all your development environments
+- **🔄 Sync Across Machines** - Keep consistent configurations across all your development environments
-- **📦 Directory-specific operations** - Pull only the configuration directory you need
+- **📦 Directory-Specific Operations** - Pull only the configuration directory you need
-- **🛡️ Version control** - Track changes to your configurations over time with full privacy protection
+- **🛡️ Version Control** - Track changes to your configurations over time with full privacy protection
-- **👥 Team sharing** - Share team configurations and best practices through private repositories
+- **👥 Team Sharing** - Share team configurations and best practices through private repositories
-- **🔒 Security-first** - Mandatory private repository validation prevents data exposure
+- **🔒 Security-First** - Mandatory private repository validation prevents data exposure

 ### Current Implementation Status